RancidDax/namazu.tools/dsr.md

 Once pulled, tanks will stack the bosses and the party will stay south.

 {: .damage }
 > As Adelphel goes untargetable soon after the phase starts, players should spend their buffs and openers on him.
+Throughought the phase both bossess should be kept as similar health as possible.

 After a **Holiest of Holy** raid wide Grinnaux will cast **Empty Dimension**, forming a donut AOE centered on him.
 At the same time Adelphel will cast **Holy Shield Bash**, a tethered AOE tankbuster that is targeted on a random player.
-A tank must walk through this tether and bring it north of the bosses to take the tankbuster.
+The MT must walk through this tether and bring it north of the bosses to take the tankbuster **with invulnerability**.
 At the same time the party will take a **Heavensblaze** stack at the south.

+Afterwards, Adelphel will dissappear and Grinnaux will cast **Hyperdimensional Slash**.

+4 random players will be chosen with prey markers and they must spread to the north of Grinnaux at max melee, where they will take a line AOE.
+The end point (edge of the arena) of this AOE will drop a purple portal.
+If two portals are too close to one another, they will tether to eachother and wipe the raid.
+Similarly, if a player stands too close to a portal they will become tethered and die.

+At the same time as the prey markers move north, the remaining party members will stack south of Grinnaux and take a large conal AOE stack that gets baited on a random non-prey player.

+This repeats twice, where the 2nd set of prey markers will instead spread south and the initial prey players will stack north.

+Adelphel will then drop down onto a random cardinal and cast another **Holiest of Holy** and Grinnaux will cast **Faith Unmoving** which will knock players backwards.
+Players will use anti-knockback and position themselves so Grinnaux is between them and Adelphel, as Adelphel will then begin to dash across the arena in an hourglass shape.
+The players will move the same direction that Adelphel first dashes to, and stand on the tip of a pattern in the arena . (image)

+Adelphel will then drop onto the player who had the highest emnity on him before he dissappeared, delivering a heavy hitting tank buster that the OT will invuln.
+Adelphel will then immediately begin casting 1 of 3 instances of **Holiest Hallowing**, an interruptible heal targeted on Grinnaux.
+The OT will interrupt this and both tanks will position their bosses in the center of the arena for **Playstation Chains**.

+Each player will be marked with either a cross, square, circle, or triangle, so that there is two of each symbol.

+{: .note }
+> **Healers** can only ever get Cross or Triangle, **Tanks** can only get Cross or Square, and **DPS** can only get Square, Circle or Triangle

+The party will form around Grinnaux in the pattern seen below (photo), and be knocked back by another **Faith Unmoving** to break their tethers.
+If unbroken, the resulting AOE will kill any players who have not resolved their tethers.

+{: .warning }
+> A warning to warrior players; Inner release is perfectly timed in this phase to be up as this mechanic is resolving.
+This means that you'll be immune to knockback and therefore unable to resolve your tether.
+You can either prepull inner release earlier in the fight, or simply click the **Inner Strength** buff off during this mechanic.

+Immediately after this is resolved, the 2nd **Holiest Hallowing** cast will begin, and the ranged player (or main tank) will interrupt the cast.
+Both bosses should be stacked middle again for another **Holiest Holy** and either a **Empty** or **Full Dimension**.
+If it is **Empty** Grinnaux will do a donut AOE around him like before.
+If it is **Full**, move away from Grinnaux as he will cast a large circular AOE centered on him.